getchip/PocketCHIP-Docs/source/index.md

   - shell

 toc_footers:
   - <a href='http://github.com/NextThingCo/slate'>Have something to add or change?
-Visit GitHub!</a>
+Visit our GitHub!</a>

 includes:
   - welcome-to-derp.md